TankerHQ/spec/concepts.md

 The [User ID] (UID) identifies a *user* on the *Trustchain*.
 It is provided by the *application* when the *user* is created, and is part of the user's [Secret Permanent Identity] (SPerID).
-The *Tanker SDK* cryptographically hashes *User ID*s locally before sending them to the *Tanker server*.
+The *Tanker Core* SDK cryptographically hashes *User ID*s locally before sending them to the *Tanker server*.

 ### User secret